 What to know about the LA protests as Trump deploys National Guard

+Fury at immigration raids, boots on the ground, and a political dogfight: What to know about LA protests

 The ICE operations in Los Angeles resulted in the arrests of 118 immigrants this week